UMCarpentries/intro-curriculum-r/paper/paper.md

 ## Instructional Design
 <!-- teaching philosophy / pedagogy -->

-Our modules and instructor suggestions are developed in the style of [Software Carpentry](https://software-carpentry.org/):
+Our modules and teaching suggestions are developed in the style of [Software Carpentry](https://software-carpentry.org/):

 1. Each module contains learning objectives at the beginning of each lesson and a summary of key points at the end.